Choosing the perfect gift for a friend or family member can be stressful.

 Not recommended for: Those who prioritize photo quality over size and weight

 Backpacking equals travelling light, but that doesn’t mean one can’t have a fancy drone to capture some of the breathtaking landscapes and fun activities.
+Our drone was a key part of our Sri Lanka packing list and our Bali packing list, despite backpacking both of these places.
+It allowed us to capture some epic shots that would have otherwise been impossible.

 Perfect for: Backpackers who love photography and filmmaking